tensorflow/community/rfcs/20190829-tfx-container-component-execution.md

 ### TLDR

-We propose to solve the above problems by the following design.
+We propose to solve the above problems with the following design:

-*   Define container as an executor spec.
+*   Define a container as an executor spec.
-*   Launch container by component launcher in either local docker or k8s pod.
+*   Launch a container via a component launcher in either a local docker or Kubernetes pod.
-*   Use platform config to specify platform specific settings like k8s pod config.
+*   Use a platform config to specify a platform-specific settings config.

 The proposed solution has the following parts: